biosimulations/biosimulations/docs/users/simulating-projects.md

 1. Optionally, enter your email address to receive notification when your project has completed and is ready for your analysis.
 1. Click the "Run" button.
 After you click the "Run" button, you will receive a URL where you will be able to view the status of your project and retrieve and visualize its results.
 If you provided an email address, you will be notified by email when your project has completed.
 This email will contain the same URL.

-### View the status of a project
+### View the status of a simulation run

-Please follow these steps to view the status of a project:
+Please follow these steps to view the status of a simulation run:

-1. Open the URL provided after you submitted your project.
+1. Open the URL provided after you submitted your run.
-1. Click the "Overview" tab to view the status of the project.
+1. Click the "Overview" tab to view the status of the run.
-1. Once the project has completed, click the "Log" tab to view the console log for the execution of the project.
+1. Once the run has completed, click the "Log" tab to view the console log for the execution of the run.

-### Retrieve Simulation results
+### Retrieve the results of a simulation run

-After your project has completed, please follow these steps to retrieve its results:
+After your run has completed, please follow these steps to retrieve its results:

-1. Open the URL provided after you submitted your project.
+1. Open the URL provided after you submitted your run.
-1. Click the results icon to download the results of the project as a zip archive.
-This archive will contain a file for each report specified in each SED-ML file in the COMBINE/OMEX archive for your project.
+1. Click the results icon to download the results of the run as a zip archive.
+This archive will contain a file for each report specified in each SED-ML file in the COMBINE/OMEX archive for your run.

-### View Simulation results
+### Visualize the results of a simulation run

 After your project has completed, please follow these steps to visualize its results: